 Chatbots vs. AI.
 What exactly is the difference?

-Chatbots: No AI, Ideal for Straightforward, Highly Predictable and Limited Scenarios.
+Rules-Based Chatbot: AI Not Found, Ideal for Straightforward, Highly Predictable and Limited Scenarios.

-If a bot does have the ability to understand specifically-trained questions, it’s often limited.
-Specific variations of a question must have been pre-trained for the chatbot to accurately understand a person’s intent.
-For instance, if a bot was trained to understand “Where’s my order?” but your customer asks the same question slightly differently, “Is my package arriving today?”, the bot will fail to properly map to the order status intent unless it has been explicitly trained to do so.
+AI chatbot platforms have limited, if any, natural language processing.
+Variations of a question must be pre-trained for a chatbot to accurately understand what a person is trying to say.
+For instance, a virtual assistant is trained to understand “Where’s my order?”
+If a customer asks the same question slightly differently, “Is my package arriving today?”, the bot will not accurately understand the intent of the question is “order status.”

 AI-powered virtual agents provide a more human-like experience, are capable of carrying on natural conversation and continuously improve over time.